Infinitesimal deformations of some Quot schemes: Abstract

 \section{Abstract}

 Let $E$ be a vector bundle on a smooth complex projective curve $C$ of genus at least two.
 Let $\mc Q(E,d)$ be the Quot scheme parameterizing the torsion quotients of $E$ of degree $d$.
 We compute the cohomologies of the tangent bundle $T_{\mc Q(E,d)}$.
 In particular, the space of infinitesimal deformations of $\mc Q(E,d)$ is computed.
 Kempf and Fantechi computed the space of infinitesimal deformations of $\mc Q({\mathcal O}_C,d)\,=\, C^{(d)}$ (\cite{Kempf}, \cite{Fantechi}).
-We also explicitly describe the infinitesimal deformations of ${\mc Q}(E,d)$.